apriltaoyvr/levels-101/README.md

 # Levels 101
 A page I made to practice HTML + CSS.
 It started as an infographic but I decided to try my hand at converting it to a site.

-Concept: Explain the Foundry VTT Levels module with visual aids
+Concept: Explain the Foundry VTT Levels module with visual aids.

 # Screenshots